Skip to main content

 • Filter Survey Results: When enabled, this permission allows the user to filter the collected responses on the Data & Analysis and Reports tabs.

-• View Restricted Data: Disabling this permission censors the standard contact fields, IP address, location latitude, and location longitude information in the Data & Analysis tab and in all exports.
+• View Restricted Data: Disabling this permission censors the standard contact fields, IP address, location latitude, location longitude, and custom fields marked as sensitive in the Data & Analysis tab and in all exports.

 • Download Survey Results: Allows the user to export data from the Data & Analysis tab.
 When disabled, collaborators can no longer export from the Data & Analysis tab, but they can still export reports.